Kong/docs.konghq.com/app/konnect/updates.md

 ## February 2024

 **Download button added the documents UI**
-: You can now click the “Download” button to download the markdown file currently being viewed from the documents UI.
+: You can now click the **Download** button to download the markdown file currently being viewed from the documents UI.

 ## January 2024